- Last updated:

 Coastal hazard maps

-The Department of Environment and Heritage Protection has developed coastal hazard maps that show the predicted impact of coastal hazards.
+The Department of Environment and Science has developed coastal hazard maps that show the predicted impact of coastal hazards.

 The key and clear purpose and intent of the document is keeping our waterways clean, healthy and well-maintained with the ongoing help of residents.
 This is especially true in the case of artificial waterways and those residents with waterfront properties.